 From there go to Branding and click on Change Image to add your new logo.

 3. Set Up Your Pinterest Profile & Blog

-How will this help make money blogging?
+How will this help with blog monetization?

 It’s free to set up an account and you can make it business too (to add more tools like analytics).